 If sued, creditors may be able to access your retirement savings if you have to pay a settlement.
 State protections for IRA funds in a lawsuit vary considerably among the 50 states.
-A reader asks if IRAs are exempt from civil judgments.
+A reader asks if IRAs, such as a Self-Directed Gold IRA, are exempt from civil judgments.
 A civil judgment was recently handed down against me.
 My friends have told me that our individual residence and retirement accounts are exempt and cannot be opened.

 Is this true?
 What about the distributions we get from IRAs?
 Are they also exempt?
 AT.
 Yes, the party that filed the lawsuit and won the judgment cannot take away your mortgage and retirement accounts.
 When you receive distributions from your IRAs, the amounts you withdraw are also exempt for 60 days from the distribution date.
 You should be able to use the DMV Form VTR-262 (called a “Motor Vehicle Inheritance Affidavit”) to exchange the title for that of the person or persons who inherited your brother-in-law's truck.

 The form is available at www, txdmv, gov. The person (or people) who acquire the title can then sell the truck and give you the money (which would be the simplest) or they can give you the truck so you can sell it.
 Of course, using this form means that the truck could pass it to someone who is unwilling to accept the plan to return it to them.
 My husband and I have a revocable trust.

 Our house has been transferred to the trust.
 With our other investments, we can designate beneficiaries directly.
 As for taxes, is it better for beneficiaries to receive their distributions through the trust or directly from the investment as designated beneficiaries?
 AT.
 If you have retirement accounts, you must exclude them from the trust and designate the beneficiaries on forms provided by the institutions where the accounts are deposited.

 Doing so could save some income taxes.
 Usually, there's no tax advantage whatsoever with your non-retirement accounts.
 My wife and I have wills.
 We only have one daughter who will inherit all the estate.

 It's already in our checking and savings accounts and in our life insurance policy.
 We also own a house and I would like it to be spent without legalization.
 You can use a deed of death transfer or a revocable trust.
 An attorney can explain the pros and cons of both options.

-Ronald Lipman, of the Houston law firm Lipman %26 Associates, is certified by the Texas Board of Legal Specialization in estate planning and probate law.
+Ronald Lipman, of the Houston law firm Lipman & Associates, is certified by the Texas Board of Legal Specialization in estate planning and probate law.
 The information in your column is intended to provide a general understanding of the law, not as legal advice.
 Readers with legal problems, including those whose questions are addressed here, should consult attorneys for advice regarding their particular circumstances.
 While executives enjoy short-term profits — many of them driven by Russia's war against Ukraine — the oil industry faces the same long-term challenges that have threatened its future in recent years.

 New to Zacks?
 Start here.
 Keep me logged in What does Remind Me do?
 A lawsuit could put a dent in your retirement plan.
 Individual retirement accounts aren't completely safe from lawsuits.
 While the federal government provides special protections for company-sponsored 401 (k) plans, each state has its own rules for IRAs.

 Many states allow a judge to determine how much can be awarded in a court ruling based on a person's retirement plan.
 The amount may vary depending on the judge.
 Most states provide enough protection to prevent people from being eliminated by a lawsuit.
 For example, California judges cannot award money from a person's retirement plan with whom the person would reasonably need to live.

 Other states, such as New Hampshire and Mexico, don't have laws that specifically address how IRAs are protected in lawsuits.
 However, Texas, Arizona and Washington have some of the most stringent protections for IRA account owners facing lawsuits.
 Arizona only allows IRA contributions made in the past 120 days to be subject to creditor claims in the event of bankruptcy.
 Employer-sponsored 401 (k) plans are safe from lawsuits.

 Only the Internal Revenue Service or a spouse can make claims on that money.
 Employer-sponsored accounts are protected by the Employee Retirement Income Security Act.
 Congress authorized 401 (k) plans to help employees have some money to fall back on when their workdays are over.
 Federal lawmakers gave these retirement plans special protections for this reason.

-Tim Grant has been a journalist since 1989 and has worked for several daily newspapers, such as the Charleston Post %26 Courier, the Savannah News-Press, the Spartanburg Herald-Journal, the St. Petersburg Times and the Pittsburgh Post-Gazette.
+Tim Grant has been a journalist since 1989 and has worked for several daily newspapers, such as the Charleston Post & Courier, the Savannah News-Press, the Spartanburg Herald-Journal, the St. Petersburg Times and the Pittsburgh Post-Gazette.
 He has covered a variety of topics and topics, including crime, government, education, religion, and business.
 He graduated from The Citadel with a degree in business administration.

 Visit performance for information on the performance numbers shown above.
 A trust established for a child or other beneficiary other than their spouse can place IRA assets in that trust and protect those assets from creditors.
-Opening and maintaining an IRA for your retirement should be just one part of your complete asset protection plan.
+Opening and maintaining an IRA for your retirement should be just one part of your complete asset protection plan. .

-.
 However, the court left an important issue unresolved by stating that IRA money is only protected to the extent that it can be considered reasonably necessary to support the owner of the IRA and his dependents.
 It should be noted that the different federal and state creditor protection afforded to plans and IRAs that qualify for the 401 (k) plan, including self-directed IRAs, within or outside the bankruptcy context presents a number of important asset protection planning opportunities.
-If you want to learn more about Asset %26 creditor protection for a self-directed LLC IRA, let the specialists at IRA Financial Group help you today.
+If you want to learn more about Asset & creditor protection for a self-directed LLC IRA, let the specialists at IRA Financial Group help you today.
 IRA assets left to your spouse are likely to receive creditor protection if you change the title of the IRA in the name of your spouse.

 That is, if you plan to leave at least part of your IRA to your family, in addition to your spouse, your beneficiaries' creditors may not be able to protect your assets.
 When an IRA beneficiary files for bankruptcy, protection against creditor claims is no longer provided, Forbes explains.
-Contact IRA Financial at 1-800-472-0646 or complete the form to learn more about opening a self-managed retirement account.
+Contact IRA Financial at 1-800-472-0646 or complete the form to learn more about opening a self-managed retirement account. .